-You can also make voluntary contributions by regular or lump sum payments.
-The minimum additional regular contribution is \$520 per annum, the minimum increase in additional regular contributions is \$260 per annum and the minimum lump sum contribution is \$500.
+If your employer does not participate in the Scheme Your contributions Your contributions are to be remitted to the Scheme's trust bank account on a monthly basis (contact us for details at the address set out on page 17).
+The minimum regular contribution that you are required to make is \$520 per annum, or an initial lump sum of at least \$2,000.
+If you want to make additional contributions (whether or not your employer participates) You can also make voluntary contributions by regular or lump sum payments.
+The minimum increase in regular contributions (over the \$520 per annum you are already required to contribute) is \$260 per annum, and the minimum lump sum contribution is \$500.
 Any additional regular or lump sum contribution you make may or may not attract a subsidy from your employer.
-Additional regular contributions are to be paid to the IRD on a monthly basis.
+Additional regular contributions are to be sent to Civic as the Administration Manager, or paid directly to the Scheme's bank account.